Originally published June 2016; Updated May 2020 & March 2021.

 Doing it in three steps helps get the student’s brain “juices” flowing and helps them focus on one aspect at a time before doing both at once.

 Over the years, I’ve learned a few things that might seem minor but can really make a big difference in helping ease nerves and foster the best results.

 Don’t just jump into naming flashcards.
 Take a moment to walk through their level and explain the notes that they will be naming.
 What are the landmark notes?
 What’s the highest and lowest note on the staff they will have to name? etc. How you prep them has more to do with how you level your notes than anything.
 I didn’t always do this but now that I do, I can see students relax having been given an “overview” of what’s to come.

 Tip #2: Give Them Tips

-Before we begin timing, I always remind them of ways they can increase speed.
+Before you begin timing, remind them of ways they can increase speed.
 Mostly that means keeping both hands on the keyboard, using the right hand for treble clef notes and the left hand for bass clef notes.
-Also, encouraging them to use downward glances with their eyes to look at the keys and not a whole-head movement.
+Also, encourage them to use downward glances with their eyes to look at the keys and not use whole-head movement.

 Tip #3: Be Conspicuous

 If you have an anxious student, you may try to be conspicuous about the timing part because as soon as they know the timer is going, some get quite flustered.
 The Stopwatch tool on your smartphone is likely the easiest way to go.
 Please don’t use a timer that ticks out loud like a kitchen timer.
 Also, remember you’re not counting down your timer for one minute, you’re letting a stopwatch run until they complete the set and recording their time.